dexie/dexie-website/docs/Table/Table.offset().md

 ### Remarks

 Return a collection when the first N entries in the object store are ignored.
-If it is requested to skip the LAST N entires rather than the first, this method can be used in combination with the [Collection.reverse()](/docs/Collection/Collection.reverse()) method.
+If it is requested to skip the LAST N entries rather than the first, this method can be used in combination with the [Collection.reverse()](/docs/Collection/Collection.reverse()) method.

 This method is equivalent to: